vtex-apps/io-documentation/docs/en/Recipes/templates/using-events-to-trigger-side-effects-on-store-components.md

 Once you save your changes and deploy your new Store Theme version, the Add To Cart Button component will send the `example-add-to-cart` event whenever it is clicked on.
 At the same time, the Minicart will be ready to automatically open itself as a response to any received event with this ID.

-:information_source: *You can check out this behavior live in our [default Store Theme implementation](https://storetheme.vtex.com)!*
+>ℹ️ You can check out this behavior live in our [default Store Theme implementation](https://storetheme.vtex.com)!